Hershey's Kisses: Kisses brand varieties

-Discontinued and Limited Edition Kisses
+Discontinued and limited-edition Kisses

 Throughout the years, Hershey's has created many different flavors of kisses, most of which are currently discontinued.
 The following list, updated in December 2021, is not necessarily exhaustive.

-Kissables
+Hershey's Kissables

-Introduced in late 2005, these mini candy-coated milk chocolate kisses were similar to M&Ms and Reese's cups.
+Introduced in late 2005, these mini candy-coated milk chocolate kisses were similar to M&Ms and Reese's Pieces.
 Colors included red, orange, yellow, green, and blue, as well as pastels for Easter, pink, red, and white for Valentine's Day, and red, purple, and brown Special Dark Kissables.
 In 2008, Hershey's attempted to cut production costs by changing the recipe for these (and other chocolates), opting to use vegetable oils instead of cocoa butter.
 Customers were not pleased and this change ultimately led to the death of Kissables in July 2009.

 Candy Corn Kisses

 These candy corn limited edition Halloween kisses were introduced in 2007, and had three layers of white chocolate flavored candy; yellow on bottom, orange in the middle, and a white tip.
-Discontinued in 2011, Hershey's opted not to bring them back for future Halloween's due to poor sales.
+Discontinued in 2011, Hershey's opted not to bring them back for future Halloweens due to poor sales.

 Strawberry Ice Cream Cone Kisses

-This Limited Edition flavor was only available for a few months around Easter 2021.
+This limited edition flavor was only available for a few months around Easter 2021.
 Strawberry Ice Cream Cone kisses were available for purchase as of July 2022 at Hershey's Chocolate World.

 Pumpkin Spice Kisses

 Released in fall of 2008, shortly following Hershey's Kiss 100th anniversary, this limited edition candy was well received by the public.
-The kisses had that iconic pumpkin spice smell; some compared it to snickerdoodles or ginger snaps.
+The kisses had a pumpkin spice scent; comparable to that of snickerdoodles or ginger snaps.
 The orange kiss was filled with a white pumpkin-flavored creme, and wrapped in a special gold and brown foil wrapper.